nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/letters/charlie-to-terrie-1970-11-25-thanksgiving-field.md

 >
 > You are concerned about contact.
 Well of the two incidents where men were killed: in one the US troops spotted the enemy and chased them at dark and were ambushed and lost 3 men.
 In the other the element went to sleep on guard.
 Both things simply aren't supposed to be done.
 I know we don't chase the enemy at night or even in the day and very few of us sleep at night.
 >
-> Dear Terrie &mdash; I do love you but I just don't know about coming home for just two weeks &mdash; the leave isn't like R&R as it starts when I leave the company and ends when I get back [&hellip;]
+> Dear Terrie &mdash; I do love you but I just don't know about coming home for just two weeks &mdash; the leave isn't like R&R as it starts when I leave the company and ends when I get back,
 >
-> [closing page not present in the surviving scans]
+> [page 3:] which would give me 6-7 days at home and the rest spent traveling.
+R&R starts when I get there and ends there too.
+It would be better if I met you in Hawaii in Feb or March.
+It seems they are closing out Sydney as an R&R right around January so I guess I won't get to go there either.
+Money wise and time wise it seems it would be better to meet you in Hawaii on my R&R. There is really no other place I would want to go.
+Also I would pay your way.
+Let me know what you think.
+I wouldn't be as tempted to go AWOL then either.
+>
+> Well it seems Sandy is quite a mover.
+Going to Penn State and everything.
+I hope she is happy.
+Tell her hi for me.
+>
+> At this time for me to see you [page 4:] during X-mas vacation is out of the question almost, as it would take too much time to get the leave orders through the proper channels.
+>
+> Well let me know how you are doing and what you think of my new Hawaii proposal.
+I'm serious about it this time.
+I would be there 7 days and you would be there 7 also but you would have to allow 2-3 days extra for travel etc. I'll pay the way for you.
+>
+> Love
+> Charles

 ## What the letter records

 **Thanksgiving with no Thanksgiving.** The holiday arrives in the field as nothing &mdash; just more misty rain.
 The flatness is the point: the calendar of home had stopped meaning anything.

 **Death explained, not hidden.** Faced with Terrie's worry, Charlie neither minimizes nor dramatizes.
 He explains exactly how two men died and why it wouldn't happen to him &mdash; the closest the corpus comes to him talking through the actual mechanics of mortal danger, and a measure of how he managed her fear from eight thousand miles away.

+**Pages 3-4, recovered June 2026: the Hawaii proposal begins here.** The closing pages, long recorded as lost, carry the first serious version of the plan that organizes the entire spring of 1971.
+With Sydney being "closed out" as an R&R destination, Charlie pivots: *"It would be better if I met you in Hawaii in Feb or March...
+There is really no other place I would want to go.
+Also I would pay your way."* By page 4 it has a name, *"my new Hawaii proposal.
+I'm serious about it this time."* The booked-and-confirmed April 1971 trip of the [29 March letter](/docs/letters/charlie-to-terrie-1971-03-29-second-rr-booking/), and the parental-conflict letters around it, all trace back to this proposal, made the day before Thanksgiving 1970 from a rain-soaked firebase.
+(The page also carries a small cameo &mdash; *"Sandy is quite a mover.
+Going to Penn State"* &mdash; and Charlie's recurring AWOL worry, eased: with R&R instead of leave, *"I wouldn't be as tempted to go AWOL then either."*)

 **"Afraid I would go AWOL if I come home."** The most honest line in the letter: he doesn't trust himself to come back if he goes all the way home, which is part of why he keeps leaning toward meeting partway, or waiting for R&R. The pull of home is strong enough that he treats it as a risk.